 However, you must retain at least 20 percent equity in the property after the cash-out refinance or you’ll have to pay private mortgage insurance.
 That extra cost could put the savings from a refi far away.

-Another factor is that lenders have tightened credit amid the ongoing rate-driven refinance boom.
-Adding extra debt to your refinance may make lenders less keen to underwrite the new loan and if so your rate may be slightly higher.
+Keep in mind that adding extra debt to your refinance may make lenders less keen to underwrite the new loan.
+That means that your rate may be slightly higher.